keithfancher/todo-indicator/README.md

     $ todo_indicator.py ~/todo.txt

+You can also use pip to uninstall:

+    $ sudo pip uninstall todo_indicator

-Note that pip doesn't (and can't) know about the python-gi requirement, so you may have to install that one by hand if your distro doesn't have you covered:
+Note that pip doesn't (and can't) know about the `python-gi` requirement, so you may have to install that one by hand if your distro doesn't have you covered.
+For Ubuntu 20.04, that looks like:

-    $ sudo apt-get install python-gi
+    $ sudo apt install python3-gi gir1.2-appindicator3-0.1

+In fact, you're probably better off installing all the dependencies via `apt` as described in the "Requirements" section above.

 HOW DO I USE IT?